Thermokon

 Network Architecture:

-Step 1 – Sensors (end devices):
+Step 1 – Sensors and actuators (end devices):

 Step 2 – Gateways: